 About SMA Sunbelt Energy

 SMA Sunbelt Energy GmbH is a 100% affiliated company of SMA Solar Technology AG headquartered in Germany.
 The company was founded in 2014 and focuses on off-grid, solar hybrid and battery-based projects.
 SMA Sunbelt offers SMA’s off-grid components to international clients and additional services including customized turnkey installations of PV-Diesel hybrid and battery based applications.

 The content & opinions in this article are the author’s and do not necessarily represent the views of AltEnergyMag

 SMA America is the U.S.-based subsidiary of global PV leader SMA Solar Technology AG.
 SMA is a power conversion, energy management and support service provider for residential through utility-scale photovoltaic systems.
 SMA's leading range of solar inverters and related technologies spans all power classes and is compatible with all module types, resulting in the largest solutions portfolio in the industry.
-With more than 30 years of experience and 35 gigawatts of installed capacity, SMA is represented in every major PV market on the planet and continues to lead the industry with unmatched technological innovation, strong service support and educational programs.
+With 40 years of experience and more than 100 gigawatts of installed capacity, SMA is represented in every major PV market on the planet and continues to lead the industry with unmatched technological innovation, strong service support and educational programs.

 This post does not have any comments.
 Be the first to leave a comment below.

 You must be logged in before you can post a comment.
 Login now.